theResearchMethodBook/chapter-introduction/README.md

 Optional files and resources:

 - Figures and images are organised in the folder `figures`.
+This folder contains the EATEL Logo, which is only present for providing the folder.
+Once you added your own figures and images you can savely delete the EATEL logo.
 - Data files are organised in the folder `data`.
+This folder has to be created by the you, if datasets are shared.

+**Important**: Your chapter contains two additional files: `index.qmd` and `_quarto.yaml`. ***DO NOT EDIT OR DELETE EITHER OF THESE FILES!*** They are used to compile the book.
+Any changes you add to either file will be ignored.

 ## Chapter requirements